Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning

 \subsection{Evaluation and Results}

-\paragraph{Hallucination detection } We evaluate the performance of detecting confabulations (hallucinations) in the generated text using uncertainty estimates.
-Confabulations \citep{farquhar2024detecting, berrios1998confabulations} are a subset of hallucinations, characterized by LLMs making fluent claims that are both wrong and arbitrary.
-Hallucination detection is a binary classification task to distinguish between correct and hallucinated (incorrect) responses based on the uncertainty estimate.
-We use Area Under the Receiver Operating Characteristic (AUROC)~\citep{davis2006relationship} to evaluate the quality of uncertainty quantification in terms of the model’s capability to detect hallucinations, following the methodology used in ~\citep{farquhar2024detecting}.
-A higher AUROC indicates that the model is more effective at identifying correct responses and flagging hallucinations.
-The bar plot depicted in Figure~\ref{fig:bar_plot}(a) provides a visual representation of the AUROC performance for both the CLM and UA-CLM methods.
-It shows the improvement in various uncertainty quantification metrics across three distinct LLMs, underscoring the enhanced reliability of uncertainty estimates in the generated text achieved by UA-CLM.
-This plot consolidates the AUROC performance metrics from the CoQA and TriviaQA datasets, with specific numbers for each dataset and each LLM provided in Table~\ref{tab:uncertainty_eval}.
-This table also includes the results for the OK-VQA dataset when evaluated with LVLM, offering a comprehensive study across different datasets, models, and uncertainty quantification metrics.
-We observe that the UA-CLM method exhibits a significant improvement in hallucination detection performance of up to 17.1\% on QA tasks, and upto 23.6\% on VQA task, over the standard CLM method.

-Notably, these enhancements with UA-CLM are achieved without compromising quality of the generated text or the overall accuracy as presented in Table~\ref{tab:text_quality}.
-We refer to Appendix~\ref{apdx:text_eval_metrics} for details of text quality metrics, and additional evaluation metrics can be found in Appendix~\ref{apdx:additional_results}.
+\paragraph{Hallucination detection. } We assessed the ability to detect hallucinations in generated text using uncertainty estimates, employing the Area Under the Receiver Operating Characteristic (AUROC)~\citep{davis2006relationship} as a measure of the model's effectiveness in identifying correct responses and flagging hallucinations, following ~\citep{farquhar2024detecting}.
+A higher AUROC indicates better performance in detecting hallucinations.
+The bar plot depicted in Figure \ref{fig:bar_plot}(a) provides a visual representation of AUROC performance for both CLM and UA-CLM methods.
+It shows the improvements in various uncertainty quantification metrics across distinct LLMs and LVLM, highlighting the enhanced reliability of uncertainty estimates in the generated text achieved by UA-CLM.
+This plot consolidates AUROC metrics from the CoQA and TriviaQA datasets for LLMs and the OK-VQA dataset for LVLM, with specific numbers for corresponding datasets and models provided in Table \ref{tab:uncertainty_eval}.
+Our findings show that the UA-CLM method significantly enhances hallucination detection, with improvements of up to 17.1\% on QA tasks and 23.6\% on VQA task compared to the standard CLM method, outperforming ULT and CT methods.
+UA-CLM achieves better-calibrated uncertainty estimates without compromising text quality or overall accuracy, as shown in Table \ref{tab:text_quality}.
+For details on text quality metrics and additional results, please refer to Appendix \ref{apdx:text_eval_metrics} and \ref{apdx:additional_results}.